Francine (wrestling): Extreme Championship Wrestling (1994–2001)

 Francine trained with J. T. Smith at House of Hardcore.
 During her training she made a handful of appearances on the independent circuit.
 After seven months, she began appearing on ECW house shows.
 Francine made her first ECW in-ring appearance in 1994 under the name "Miss Montgomeryville", portraying a beauty pageant winner who acted as a guest timekeeper until being chokeslammed by 911.
 Early into her ECW career, Francine was approached by the World Wrestling Federation about joining the promotion as "Sister Love", a valet for Brother Love.

 In summer 1995, Francine debuted in ECW at Barbed Wire, Hoodies & Chokeslams as a devoted fan of Stevie Richards and later became his manager and on-screen girlfriend.
 The new partnership angered both Richards's tag team partner Raven and Raven's valet Beulah McGillicutty.
-This rivalry led to several catfights between the women including a match in which Richards turned on Francine due to the influence of Raven and Beulah winning the match.
+This rivalry led to several catfights between the women.
+These culminated in a match between the two women in August 1995 with Stevie Richards as the special guest referee; the match ended when Richards turned on Francine due to the influence of Raven, with Beulah winning the match.

 Francine then allied herself with The Pitbulls tag team, who had left Raven's Nest, adopting a leather-clad dominatrix persona to fit with the Pitbulls' gimmick.
 She led The Pitbulls to a victory over Richards and Raven for the ECW Tag Team Championships on September 16, 1995.
-At Cyberslam '96 Francine and the Pitbulls defeated The Eliminators and Richards in a Dog Collar match when Francine pinned Richards after he was superbombed by The Pitbulls.
-She also led Pitbull #2 to win the ECW Television Championship from Shane Douglas at Fight the Power in June 1996 after Douglas insulted her and gave her a belly-to-belly suplex.
+At Cyberslam '96 in February 1996, Francine and the Pitbulls defeated The Eliminators and Richards in a triple dog collar match; despite being superkicked by Richards at the outset of the match, Francine ultimately won the match for her team and gained her revenge by pinning Richards after he was superbombed by The Pitbulls.
+She went on to lead Pitbull #2 to win the ECW Television Championship from Shane Douglas at Fight the Power in June 1996 after Douglas insulted her and gave her a belly-to-belly suplex.